-- Working in batches, sauté half the shrimp about 2 minutes per side, until pink and cooked through.
-Remove to a bowl or plate and repeat with the second half of the shrimp.
+- Working in batches so you don’t overcrowd the pan, sauté the shrimp about 2 minutes per side, until pink and cooked through.
+Remove cooked shrimp to a clean bowl or plate and repeat with the remaining of the shrimp.

-- To serve, add additional fresh herbs, chili flakes, nuts, or coconut as desired.
+- To serve, garnish with additional fresh herbs, chili flakes, nuts, or coconut as desired.